Request for Proposals

 The artists will be given the opportunity, to the extent possible, to partner on the neighborhoods that best fits their proposed interest and enables design with that community in mind.

-Artwork must be functional (typically design is printed on fiberglass sign by MSC and secured to a bus shelter with rivets), and should be appropriate and responsive to the pedestrian-oriented streetscape environment.
+Artwork is typically printed on fiberglass by MSC and secured to a bus shelter with rivets by DART.